lachrist/linvail/README.md

 ## The oracle

 In the general case, applying a foreign tame function involves cleaning-releasing arguments and capturing-tainting the result.
-This algorithm always prevent clashes between values sets but it may induce needless cleaning/re-tainting operations.
+This algorithm always prevent clashes between value sets but it may induce needless cleaning/re-tainting operations.
 Consider the wild identity function: `(x) => x`.
 Knowing its semantic, we could deduce that it is not needed to clean its argument.
 More specifically, in the code below, we would like that `dirty1` always resolve to the same value as `dirty2`.